charleslf2/charleslf2/README.md

-- 👋 Hi, I’m @charleslf2
+- 👋 Hi, I’m @shell_||_die
+- 👀 I'm hacking servers
+- building hacking tools
-- 👀 I'm building AI tools
+- and building AI tools
+- my hacking moto : get shell or die trying

 <!---
 charleslf2/charleslf2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.